MetaFrench/holbertonschool-AirBnB_clone/README.md

 use the following command to start the console: ./console/py

 #How its used:
-+ manage objects via console/command interprete
++ Manage objects via console/command interprete
-+ store and persist object to a file (JSON file)
++ Store and persist object to a file (JSON file)
 + Commands: create, show, destory, all, update, help, quit

 #How to open: